Minka1902/snapsrv4u/README.md

 - `zeros`: Number of digits for IDs
 - `from`: Start date for date ranges
 - `to`: End date for date ranges

+## Future features
+1) PUT requests
+2) Adding the option to send data automatically (on timer)
+3) Creating a log for incoming requests
+4) Customizable response (function)